Lowkh/Lowkh/README.md

 ### Me, Myself and I
 - 💾 Ex-Engineer by profession and training
-- 🎓 MTech in Softare Engineering (NUS-ISS) / 📜 Electrical Electronic Engineering (NTU)
+- 🎓 MTech in Softare Engineering (NUS-ISS) / 📜 Electrical Electronic Engineering | Control Systems (NTU)

 ### Currently, my not-so-free freetime...
-- 🎮 Working on Level 90 Warrior Tank in Final Fantasy 14
+- 🎮 Working on Level 85 Warrior Tank in World of Warcraft Cata Classic
 - 🔫 Learning how to reach 300 fps on foam dart blasters
 - 👯 Looking to collaborate on autonomous vehicles development using IoTs
 - 💬 Sharing and learning from my students young and old, on and off the dojo